curlsli/webpack-book/docs/en/output/03_server_side_rendering.md

 You are still missing webpack configuration to turn this file into something the server can pick up.

-W> Given ES2015 style imports and CommonJS exports cannot be mixed, the entry point was written in CommonJS style.
+> Given ES2015 style imports and CommonJS exports cannot be mixed, the entry point was written in CommonJS style.

-{pagebreak}

 ## Configuring Webpack